 Amadeo Vázquez y Vázquez.
-Mr. Vázquez y Vázquez is a member of the Company's board of directors and the chairman of the audit committee.
+Mr. Vázquez y Vázquez is a member of the Company's board of directors and the chairman of its audit committee.
 He is an independent alternate director of Gas Natural BAN, S.A, of Grupo Gas Natural Fenosa.
 He is a member of the advisory board of the Fundación de Investigaciones Económicas Latinoamericanas and member of the Asociación Empresaria Argentina.
-He served as chief executive officer of Banco Río de la Plata S.A. until August 1997, independent director and chairman of the audit committee of BBVA Banco Francés S.A. until 2003, and chairman of the board of directors of Telecom Argentina S.A. until April 2007.
-Mr. Vázquez y Vázquez is a Spanish and Argentine citizen.
+He is a business consultant and previously served as Chief Executive Officer of Banco Río de la Plata S.A. until August 1997, independent director and chairman of the audit committee of BBVA Banco Francés S.A. until 2003, and Chairman of the board of directors of Telecom Argentina S.A. until April 2007.
+Mr. Vázquez y Vázquez is a Spanish and Argentine citizen

 Guillermo Vogel.
-Mr. Vogel is a member of the Company's board of directors and holds the position of Vice President of Finance.
-He is the vice chairman of Tamsa, the chairman of Grupo Collado and Exportaciones IM Promoción and served as president of Canacero until April 16, 2018.
-Mr Vogel also is a member of the board of directors of each of Techint, S.A. de C.V., Corporación Alfa, the Universidad Panamericana - IPADE, Rassini, Corporación Mexicana de Inversiones de Capital, Innovare, Grupo Assa and the American Iron and Steel Institute.
+Mr. Vogel is a member of the Company's board of directors and also holds the position of Vice Chairman of the Board.
+He is the chairman of Grupo Collado and Exportaciones IM Promoción, and served as president of Canacero until April 16, 2018.
+Mr. Vogel is also a member of the board of directors of each of Techint, S.A. de C.V., Corporación Alfa, Banco Santander (México) S.A, the Universidad Panamericana - IPADE, Rassini, Corporación Mexicana de Inversiones de Capital, Innovare, Grupo Assa and the American Iron and Steel Institute.
 In addition, he is a member of The Trilateral Commission and member of the International Board of The Manhattan School of Music.
 Mr. Vogel is a Mexican citizen.